egrosch/short-term-RGS/strategies/README.md

-File c003-050_function_EXGRO.R contains a function for strategy EXGRO.
+File functions.R contains all additional functions required for the simulated selection strategies.
 Files starting with c003-5 belong to the wheat dataset while those starting with c003-6 belong to the oat dataset.
 Files ending with 00.R calculate marker effects for the respective dataset

 The remaining files contain the R-code for the following strategies:
 ~10.R strategy “GEGV-RND”